brendt/stitcher.io/src/content/blog/2018-10-16-laravel-domains.md

 the rest is up to you.

 Value objects are a representation of that user data, in a structured way.
-Because we want don't want to concern our actions with input validation, we pass them a value object.
+Because we don't want to concern our actions with input validation, we pass them a value object.
 There's one rule applied to value objects: if they exist, they are valid.